Reducing excess fuel consumption, engine running time and emissions

 The V-ESU automatically shuts down the vehicle engine after a defined period of time.
 A warning signal is given before the engine is cut, allowing the driver to cancel the process.

-The system offers configurable switch settings for the engine shutdown time delay period – 5, 8 or 10 minutes.
+The Engine Shutdown Unit offers configurable switch settings for the engine shutdown delay period - 5, 8 or 10 minutes.

-A pre-warning audio message can be delivered to the driver via the Forman VMMS – “Warning, vehicle will shut down in 30 seconds”.
+The Engine Shutdown Unit is compatible with the Multi-Message System, which allows an audible warning message to be delivered to the driver - "Warning, vehicle will shut down in 30 seconds."

 • Vehicle handbrake applied